Countryside Group Tours From the UK’s National Trust

 The National Trust offers a selection of packages and can tailor tours to meet groups needs and interests.
 Since completely independent from the Government, every visit supports the National Trust’s conservation work.
 It’s important to preserve these treasures in order for people to continue to visit.

-Whether it be seeing The Mayflower (replica) up close in Plymouth, wandering around the stump garden in Cumbria or crouching through mining tunnels in Cromwall, both UK Countryside and the National Trust will help you get started on your group tour of England.
+Whether it be seeing The Mayflower (replica) up close in Plymouth, wandering around the stump garden in Cumbria or crouching through mining tunnels in Cromwell, both UK Countryside and the National Trust will help you get started on your group tour of England.
 Time to explore the countryside with friends and family.